SUNY Empire State College students

 Language Reading Program

 CUNY students, faculty, staff, and retired Grad Center faculty with current CUNY photo ID may visit and borrow from any CUNY library except the CUNY Law School.
-Students maintaining Register on Record status at the doctoral level will receive a validation sticker for full library privileges (on-site access, remote access to e-resources, and borrowing).
-All CUNY users may request books from other CUNY libraries via CLICS.
+Students maintaining status at the doctoral level will receive a validation sticker (with a letter from Executive Officers to the Office of Security and Public Safety) for full library privileges (on-site access, remote access to e-resources, and borrowing).
+All CUNY users, including retired CUNY faculty with current photo ID, may visit and request books from other CUNY libraries via CLICS.
 Access to licensed electronic resources is available to all on-site visitors.
 CUNY shares subscriptions to several CUNY-wide Databases available to off-site users with a current CUNY library barcode.
-Otherwise, GC library databases are available from off-site only to users with GC computer network user accounts: full-time Graduate Center students, faculty, staff, and retired Grad Center faculty with current CUNY Grad Center photo ID.
-Graduate Center interlibrary loan (ILL) services are also available only to full-time Graduate Center students, faculty, staff, and retired Grad Center faculty with current CUNY Grad Center photo ID.
+Otherwise, GC library databases are available from off-site only to users with GC computer network user accounts: full-time Graduate Center students, faculty, staff, and retired core-appointed Grad Center faculty with current CUNY Grad Center photo ID.
+Graduate Center interlibrary loan (ILL) services are also available only to full-time Graduate Center students, faculty, staff, and retired core-appointed Grad Center faculty with current CUNY Grad Center photo ID.

 CUNY Baccalaureate for Unique and Interdisciplinary Studies, those in the CUNY Baccalaureate Program receive a CUNY photo ID from a CUNY college home campus.
 Students in this particular program not registered for courses and requiring an extension of library access for coursework completion must contact the CUNY Baccalaureate for Unique and Interdisciplinary Studies office at the Graduate Center for a temporary Grad Center photo ID from the Office of Security and Public Safety.